 Start with a clear and measurable verb in the present tense that describes the intended level of learning.
 Be careful to avoid verbs such as learn, know, and understand because they are too general and difficult to measure.
 See the Bloom's Taxonomy chart below for examples of action words that are aligned with different learning levels.
-Although, this is by no means the only taxonomy that can be used to write outcomes.
+Examples of alternatives to Bloom's taxonomy are also linked below.

 Well written SLOs should be measurable outcomes that are a result of rigorous study or training and are distinguishable from general knowledge.